fonoster/fonoster/ROADMAP.md

 TODO:

-- [ ] Attempt to play sound from a remote location via http
+- [x] Attempt to play sound from a remote location via http (It works!)
 - [ ] Create an ARI agent to communicate with the Message Bus
 - [ ] Create a monitor agent to push all new media files to the FS